 AGN Roots Grassfed Whey uses cold micro-filtration.
 Cold-Processing preserves the natural protein structure of Cysteine as there is no exposure to heat that can damage the micro-nutrients.
 Also, the mesh size (125 microns) of the micro-filter is large enough to allow Cysteine to permeate through the membranes without structural damage.

-Additionally, unlike the majority of mass-produced tub brands, AGN Roots Grassfed Whey does not use the ion-exchange method.
-This method is proven to be error-prone, too often leading to the deformation (denaturing) of the tertiary and quaternary protein structures as a result of pH manipulation (to low-acidic).
+Additionally, unlike most mass-produced tub brands, AGN Roots Grassfed Whey does not use the ion-exchange method.
+This method is proven to be error-prone, too often leading to the deformation (denaturing) of the tertiary and quaternary protein structures resulting from pH manipulation (to low-acidic).
 Once the pH drops, some amino acids, including Cysteine, become ionized and are removed during the filtration process.

 The cysteine or cystine compound must remain intact and undenatured during the manufacturing process to give your body the best chances to produce glutathione levels maximally, after-all, this is what we are after!

 Research shows that a cow's milk composition, including amino acids, is affected by the cattle breed and the health & happiness of the animal.
 Additionally, 60% of the amino acids used to build milk proteins are much dependent on the cow's diet.
 The difference in milk from a grassfed ruminant versus a ruminant forced to eat grain-rich concentrates is staggering in terms of whey protein macro-nutrients (quality).